 Forecasting

-OpenRemote includes a time series forecasting method for attributes, based on weighted exponential averaging, which is explained here.
+OpenRemote includes two types of time series forecasting methods for attributes, one quick and simple, based on weighted exponential averaging, the other using a machine learning based non-linear regression model.

 Additional energy domain specific forecasting for power generation of solar panels and wind turbines are explained in the Tutorial: Create your Energy Management System.

-In many cases you have data with a repeating daily or weekly pattern.
+In many cases you have data with a straightforward repeating daily or weekly pattern.
 Examples are the temperature in a room (similar every day at the same time) or number of occupied office parking places (similar every weekday at the same time).
-For those types of time series data, you can apply forecasting for attributes.
+For those types of time series data, you can apply simple WEA based forecasting for attributes.

 To add this forecast and store it, you can add the two configuration items 'Has predicted data points' and 'Forecast'.
 For the 'Forecast' you will need to add five parameters in a JSON format: